Voxelstice/Voxelstice/README.md

 JavaScript - I used this programming language to code an Discord Bot, well primarily with node.js

-C# - This is honestly a real pain language, but worth learning.
-Primarily used for Terraria Mod Loader (tModLoader) stuff, and Unity stuff.
+C# - I suffer.
+Primarily used for Unity stuff.

 ** **
 # <p align="center">operating systems i use 💻<p>
 windows 10 - for the purpose of doing gaming and other stuff that's only windows-compatible